 Military Ridge State Trail: Dodgeville to Ridgeway

-A ride on the Military Ridge State Trail from Dodgeville to Ridgeway is an enjoyable experience.
-Through the lining of trees that surround the trail, there are stunning views of the countryside.
-Traveling along the crest of the ridge, the path offers scenic views of neighboring valleys.
+A ride on the Military Ridge State Trail from Dodgeville to Ridgeway is 9.2 miles long and is an enjoyable experience.
+The surface of the path is composed of crushed limestone, in good condition.
+Biking east from Dodgeville, the elevation descends about 80 feet over its distance to Ridgeway.
+The trail offers stunning views of the countryside through the corridor of trees that surround it.
+Traveling along the crest of the ridge, there are scenic views of neighboring valleys and hills.
 The route itself is historic, as it retraces the old military road.

-The west trailhead for the Military Ridge State Trail is located at a DNR Service Center on County Highway YZ in Dodgeville.
-Ample parking, interior restrooms, a self-registration station, and information kiosk are found there.
+The main trailhead for the Military Ridge State Trail is located at a DNR Service Center on County Highway YZ in Dodgeville.
+Ample parking, interior restrooms, a self-registration station, picnic tables, bike rack, and an information kiosk are found there.
 To reach the DNR Service Center by car, turn north on Johns Street from U.S. Highway 18 (Dodgeville Expressway) in Dodgeville.
 Drive 0.4 mile to the center’s entrance.

 Dodgeville offers visitors all the necessary amenities: restaurants, fast food, gas stations, hotels, and more.
 A seasonal A & W fast-food restaurant serves up their namesake root beer and floats, as well as burgers, chicken, and fries.
 It is located on County Highway YZ near the trailhead.
 A bakery, restaurants, taverns, and cheese store offer visitors plenty of dining choices in historic downtown Dodgeville, just one mile south of the trail’s starting point.